Exact charges from heterotic black holes: Introduction

 Here $Q_0$, $Q_v$, $Q_-$ and $Q_+$ are, respectively, the asymptotic charges associated to NS5-branes, KK monopole, winding and momentum of the F1.
 While our considerations only impose a value for the product $Q_{-} Q_+$, it seems likely that duality arguments can be used to disentangle this expression.
 The relations \eqref{eq:4dintro} are already satisfied when the quadratic corrections in curvature are accounted for, with $Q_-=w$.
 This suggests that the origin of the shift in the charges can be found in the introduction of a Chern-Simons term in the field strength of the Kalb-Ramond 2-form, followed by its corresponding supersymmetrization in the action.
 Hence, the shifts at first order in $\alpha'$ would be invariant under further corrections.
 Actually, this is what happens with the corrections to the entropy implied by Wald's formula; despite the infinite number of higher-curvature terms expected, the Chern-Simons term is the sole responsible of the modification of the Bekenstein-Hawking leading order entropy \cite{Kraus:2005vz}.
 Therefore, it is possible to gain very relevant information from the first set of corrections.

 The above relations follow from imposing equality of the microscopic degeneracy, expressed in terms of the charges, and Wald entropy, which we compute in terms of the number of fundamental objects.
 In our analysis, the exact entropy can be obtained due to the non-renormalization of the near-horizon solution.
 This seems to be an equivalent description of the fact that the central charges of the dual CFT can be computed from the analysis of the anomalies of the theory \cite{Kraus:2005zm}, which are fully described at first order in $\alpha'$.
+Our result is also consistent with non-renormalization arguments for black hole entropy in the context of four-dimensional supergravity \cite{deWit:2010za}.

 The structure of the paper goes as follows.
 In section \ref{sec:thsol} we briefly review the heterotic theory with all the relevant corrections of quadratic order in curvature (or first order in $\alpha'$) and the perturbative three- and four-charge black hole solutions.
 In section \ref{sec:entch} we compute the Wald entropy of both systems and obtain the relations for the charges previously presented.
 Since the near-horizon geometry of the three-charge system is identical to that of the four-charge system with unit KK monopole charge, it follows that the expressions for the Wald entropy in terms of the fundamental objects are identical for both systems by setting $W=1$.
 In section \ref{sec:near} we make contact with previous works in the literature that studied the near-horizon regions using lower-dimensional effective actions.
 We identify why the inclusion of only a partial subset of corrections, like the Gauss-Bonnet term, is unable to reproduce the relevant properties of the solution for the three-charge system \cite{Cvitan:2007en}, while it succeeds for the four-charge system \cite{Behrndt:2005he}.
 Section \ref{sec:discuss} contains some further discussion.